JoepKockelkorn/joepkockelkorn.com/content/blog/combining-gitattributes-editorconfig-and-prettier.md

 title: Combining gitattributes, EditorConfig and Prettier
 date: 2024-03-17
 draft: false
-description: 'How to combine and configure git, EditorConfig and Prettier in a project.'
+description: 'How to combine and configure gitattributes, EditorConfig and Prettier in a project.'
 ---

 We all know the eternal debates about tabs vs spaces, single vs double quotes, and so on.
 They can be entertaining, but also time-consuming.